Protecting Lifestyles

 After a loss is not a good time to try to re create a business property inventory list.
 It may be too late to do a full accounting of your business contents.
 And because of this, you may not be able to recover their value in the claim process.

-Creating a detailed business property inventory is nobody’s favorite task.
-But it is an important one.
+Creating a detailed business property inventory is nobody’s favorite task, but it is an important one.
 And it is a must have in event of a theft, fire, or natural disaster.

 Here are some tips for creating a successful business property inventory for your records:

-- Do not forget about inventory and items in the warehouse.
-Even though this might vary daily it will show what you normally keep there.
+• Do not forget about inventory and items in the warehouse.
+Even though this might vary daily, it will show what you normally keep there.

 What do you do after you make your inventory list?